 Costs are only to include those related to the administration of the Privacy Act incurred by the ATIP Office that has authority to respond to formal privacy requests or requests for correction of personal information.
 Costs do not include those that were incurred by other areas of the institution, including Offices of Primary Interest and Legal Services.
-The total cost for resources related to the Privacy Act over the reporting period was \$2,302.
+The total cost for resources related to the Privacy Act over the reporting period was \$13,801.

-The total amount paid for salaries of employees working in the ATIP Office on activities related to the administration of the Privacy Act was \$2,302.
+The total amount paid for salaries of employees working in the ATIP Office on activities related to the administration of the Privacy Act was \$13,801.
+This represents an 80% increase in salary costs since the 2014-15 reporting period.